Swift To Attack

 Air Vice-Marshal Mark Flewin CBE MA BEng RAF

-In 2012, he took command of 1 (Fighter) Squadron at RAF Leuchars, leading its formal re-establishment as a frontline, combat-ready Typhoon squadron.
+He joined Typhoon Force in 2005 and in 2012 he took command of 1 (Fighter) Squadron.
 Two joint roles followed: Chief of Staff within the Air Staff at the Ministry of Defence and Chief of Staff, Joint Effects at the UK Permanent Joint Headquarters, where he was appointed CBE in 2018.

 Squadrons